Syssos/Go_Shell/README.md

 This will place a bin file in "$PATH/bin" called "Go_Shell", if the module name was used above.
 Running this command will give you the Go Shell.

-For me this looks like
+For me that location is
 ```
 ~/go/bin/Go_Shell
 ```
-Alternativly you can install the "cmds" package with ``` go get ``` and create a script that utilizes the Loop function much like [main.go](https://github.com/Syssos/Go_Shell/blob/main/main.go) does.
+Alternativly you can install the "cmds" package with ``` go get ``` and create a script that utilizes the cmds, and filelog packages much like [main.go](https://github.com/Syssos/Go_Shell/blob/main/main.go) does.

 ## Usage
 <p align="center">